 Commuting with a co-worker can help cut down on fuel costs, while offering some company on your morning and evening commutes.
-There are a variety of regional resources that offer vehicles for vanpooling, as well as parking incentives for those commuting into town with other employees.

 Need to run to a mid-day meeting or do errands after work?
 The City of Ann Arbor has a regional Zipcar presence, which is a car-sharing program that allows individuals to rent a vehicle for a few hours, or a full day.
 With a fleet of vehicles at your disposal, Zipcar provides a viable option for downtown employees looking to use alternate transportation options.